iptizer/k8s-workshop/docs/basics/overview.md

 # Basics

 This chapter explains basics of Kubernetes.
-We will use several
+Every section has a theory chapter and establishes knowledge with a small challenge at the end.

+Some parts have a chicken and egg problem.
+Meaning that they require knowledge from a previous chapter.
+In case something is unclear, please ask during the workshop.

 ## yaml